KenKundert/sshconfig/README.rst

 This allows a local VNC client viewing display 1 to show the VNC server running on display 12 of the SSH server host.

-If you give a single number, it will make both display numbers.
+If you give a single number, it will use it for both display numbers.
 If you don't give a name, it will use *localhost* as the remote host (in this case *localhost* represents the remote ssh server).
 So the above VNC section to the local forwards could be shortened to::